J2-2/MarbleCurves/README.md

 Marble Curves is a Unity package that provides a node based system for creating 3D curves.

 ## Installation
-To install Marble Curves, on github go to Code>Download Zip To The Marble Curves Window appears in the Tool tab in Unity.
+To install Marble Curves, on github go to Code>Download Zip to download a zip file containing the unity package then extract the contents.
+Then in Unity go to Assets>Import Package>Custom package then selected the .unitypackage file in the newly extracted files.
+Now an option for the Marble Curves Window should appear in the Tool tab in Unity.

 ## User Manual